msobiecki/hestiacp-node/README.md

 sudo crontab -l
 ```
 - If you encounter permission issues, make sure the scripts in `/usr/local/hestia/bin/` have the correct executable permissions.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

+Feel free to contribute to this repository by opening issues or submitting pull requests.
+Happy coding!